 The prisoners were not allowed to have defence counsel to plead for them, nor could they call any witnesses to speak on their behalf.

 In addition to the ten defendants from the Pendle locality, the so-called Samlesbury Witches – John Ramsden, Elizabeth Astley, Isabel Southgraves, Lawrence Haye, Jane Southworth, Jennet Brierly and Ellen Brierly – along with Isobel Robey from Windle, near St Helens and Margaret Pearson, the Padiham Witch, were also tried.
 Much of the evidence given by prosecution witnesses was inconsistent, based on rumours, idle gossip and false confessions.
 The chief prosecution witness against the Pendle Witches was Jennet Device, granddaughter of “Old Demdike”.

 At the end of the three-day Assize, a total of 10 people were found guilty of witchcraft, sentenced to death and hanged on the moor above the town.
 They were:

 - Katherine Hewitt

 - Jane Bulcock

 - John Bulcock

 - Isobel Robey

-Margaret Pearson was not executed.
+Margaret Pearson was also found guilty, but not executed.
 Instead, she was sentenced to be pilloried on four consecutive market days in Padiham, Clitheroe, Whalley and Lancaster, and then to serve one year in prison.
 All of the Samlesbury Witches were acquitted, as was Alice Grey.

 Another name, that of Jennet Preston, is often linked with this trial, but she had been hanged in York in July 1612 on the orders of the same Judges who sat in Lancaster a month later.